The Graphite Lab

 Booking Buddy

-Booking Buddy adds a live scheduling form to your website.
-Potential customers fill it out, pick a time, and the appointment request shows up in your CSR's queue automatically.
-No phone calls just to get on the calendar.
-The CSR works through bookings from one screen, and the phone is free for the conversations that actually need it.
+Booking Buddy adds a scheduling page to your website.
+A customer fills it out, picks a time, and the request shows up in the CSR's queue automatically, with the address and service already on the record.
+There is no phone call just to get on the calendar.
+The CSR works through bookings from one screen, confirming and rescheduling inline, and the phone stays free for the conversations that actually need it.

 The promise

 Booking requests come in through your website instead of stacking up on hold.
-The CSR works them from one dashboard between the calls that need a real conversation.
+The CSR works them from one dashboard, between the calls that need a real conversation.
+The routine "name, address, availability" requests fill themselves out, and the phone time goes to the customer with the tricky reschedule or the long history to walk through.

 How it works